fieldsofview/phoenix/README.md

 tests show that this is working.

 A new branch, MTR is created and will contain new features.
-Some features to look out for are
+Some features to look out for are:
 * Agent-agent communication
 * GIS capabilities
 * some cursory output systems to display statistical information for the agents
 * Improvements to documentation, javadocs and Wiki with more examples to explain using phoenix is also expected.
 * Finally we will be moving to a unit testing system to help us with adding new features.
 We will release the test fiels as well.

 28 May, 2013